Neon sign repair

 un-twist them in the proper direction.

-Do this to both ends of the tube(s). the small wires on the neon tube can break
+Do this to both ends of the tube(s).
+DO NOT let them bend at the glass,

 Most neon signs will have the tubes held on